In an earlier post, I talked at length about the importance of reducing your expectation gap.

 “I wish I was as skinny as her.”

 “Imagine if I could do that as a living!?”

 “Why can’t I have a house a big as him?”

 The consistent message of ‘I’m not good enough.’

 The activity of comparing one’s self with others is a major trigger for a plummet in self esteem, a shame reaction.
 Shame fills the gap between what- ideally- we would like to be, do and have, and what we see ourselves as actually being, doing, and having.
 The bigger the gap, the greater the pain. – Jane Bolton, Psy.D., M.F.T., C.C

-In this post, we look at 5 strategies to help you focus on you, not others.
+In this post, we look at five strategies to help you focus on you, not others.

 1. Get over-the-top passionate about something

 One way to overcome this is to get over-the-top passionate about something.
-When you’re passionate about something, you get lost in the activity and forget about what other people are doing.
+When you’re excited about something, you get lost in the activity and forget about what other people are doing.